Partners in Safety

 To help prevent a pressure injury you can:

-- change your sitting or lying position as often as you can
+- Keep moving!
+Change your sitting and lying position as much as possible.

 We prepare a pressure injury management plan for every patient who will be staying overnight in hospital.
 Ask your nurse to explain the plan to you.